AndreaPi/A-Gentle-Intro-Reading-Group/Reading notes.md

 ### 2 Examples of Conformal Prediction
 #### 2.1 Classification with Adaptive Predictive Sets
-The algorithm shown before generates prediction sets of smallest average size, but they tend to overcover simple examples and undercover hard examples. _Adaptive prediction sets_ solve this issue.
+The algorithm shown before generates prediction sets of smallest average size, but they tend to over-cover simple examples and undercover hard examples. _Adaptive prediction sets_ solve this issue.

 If the softmax scores $\hat{f}(x)_y$were perfect models of $\mathbb{P}(Y_{test}=y|X_{test}=x)$, then we could build a valid prediction set just by ordering the labels by softmax scores, and including the top-scoring ones unless the total probability mass is $\geq 1-\alpha$: